gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/03 - Leviticus.md

 # Chapter 13
 **Key themes:**
 1. Ritual cleanliness laws and procedures for quarantine regarding skin diseases and leprosy.
+# Chapter 14

+**Lev 14:34** *“When you come into the land of Canaan, which I give you for a possession, **and I put a leprous disease** in a house in the land of your possession,”*
+1. Same question with **“I hardened the Pharaoh’s heart”**.
+God allows leprosy to happen, but because of God’s sovereignty, His allowance is portrayed as active cause.
 # References

 **Lv 5:5-6**